Kandinsky work auctioned for $21 million but misses the mark

 LONDON Russian painter Wassily Kandinsky's expressionist masterpiece "Studie zu Improvisation 3, 1909" was the highlight and leading indicator for a flat Christie's London Impressionist and modern art sale on Tuesday.

-The painting fell short of its top estimate and a record for the artist at auction when it sold for just more than $21 million (13.4 million pounds), the world's largest auctioneers said on Tuesday.
+The painting fell short of its top estimate and a record for the artist at auction when it sold for just more than $21 million, the world's largest auctioneers said on Tuesday.

 The Russian expressionist was not the only leading light in an auction series of 44 lots that also included works from Pablo Picasso, Henry Moore, René Magritte, Amedeo Modigliani and Paul Signac.